College Football News Preview 2020: Previewing, predicting, and looking ahead to the FIU Golden Panthers season with what you need to know.

 Morgan had a big arm and was able to push the ball deep, but he only hit 58% of his chances.
 Junior Kaylan Wiggins was the main backup, and he got in a little work.
 He’s going to get the longest first look, and unlike Morgan, he can run.

 If Wiggins gets the gig, expect over 500 yards on the ground from the position.
-Maryland transfer Max Bortenschalger will throw his hat into the ring, and Miami native Caleb Lynum and former decent recruit Stone Norton are good prospects who’ll push for the job.
+Maryland transfer Max Bortenschalger will throw his hat into the ring, and Stone Norton is a good prospect who’ll push for the job.

 – The offensive line was one of the best in the nation in pass protection, and it led Conference USA in sacks allowed.
 Three starters are back with excellent size across the board, starting with 6-5, 320-pound D’Antne Demery returning at left tackle.
 However, losing tackle Devontay Taylor to Florida State stings.